-The American You Find When You Actually Go Places: Uncovering American
+The America You Find When You Actually Go Places: Uncovering American

 - Chris Moreland